 and possible events in Glasgow, Kingston Upon Hull and Llandudno (details will be put up when known)

-Setting up an Autistic pride event is super-easy and can be done with very short notice and I’d be thrilled if there were many events like this up and down the country, as long as the event is run by Autistic people, and is not used to promote ‘cures’ or therapies that seek to normalise and suppress autistic traits, we would be happy to support it.
-If you have any questions about setting up an event where you are, please feel free to ask them on this invite page, or in the “London Autistic Pride” group.
+Setting up an Autistic Pride event is super-easy and can be done with very short notice and I’d be thrilled if there were many events like this up and down the country, as long as the event is run by Autistic people, and is not used to promote ‘cures’ or therapies that seek to normalise and suppress autistic traits, we would be happy to support it.
+If you have any questions about setting up an event where you are, please feel free to ask them in the “London Autistic Pride” group on Facebook.

 A BRIEF HISTORY OF AUTISTIC PRIDE DAY